marzeq/drevo-calibur-2-linux-fnkeys/README.md

 Run `./fix.sh` to fix!

-(Distro with mkinitpcio or update-initramfs required.)
+(Distro with mkinitpcio, update-initramfs or dracut required.)